natar-io/Papart-examples/papart-examples/Camera/ImageBasedTracking/README.md

 The tracked image can be captured using the application [ExtractPlanarObjectForTracking](https://github.com/potioc/Papart-examples/tree/master/papart-examples/Camera/ExtractPlanarObjectForTracking).

 Bellow we have the result shown.
+The application sets a transparent blue background and draws a green rectangle.

 ![ImageBasedTracking](https://github.com/potioc/Papart-examples/blob/master/papart-examples/Camera/ImageBasedTracking/imagebasedtracking.png).